More than 500 people have been charged with federal crimes under the gun safety law Biden signed - WTOP News

 And there have been 12 mass killings by firearms in 2024, according to data tracked by the AP.
 A mass killing is defined as an attack in which four or more people have died, not including the perpetrator, within 24 hours.
 The U.S. surgeon general on Tuesday declared gun violence a public health crisis, driven by the fast-growing number of injuries and deaths involving firearms in the country.

 Efforts to control guns are often stymied by the courts.
-The conservative-majority U.S. Supreme Court last year expanded gun rights and changed the way courts are supposed to evaluate restrictions on firearms.
+The conservative-majority U.S. Supreme Court expanded gun rights in 2022, changing the way courts are supposed to evaluate restrictions on firearms.
 It recently overturned a Trump-era ban on bump stocks, the rapid-fire gun accessories used in the deadliest mass shooting in modern U.S. history.

 But late last week, the court upheld a gun control law intended to protect victims of domestic violence.
 The case had been closely watched for its potential to affect cases in which other gun ownership laws have been called into question, including the prosecution of Hunter Biden.
 The president’s son was convicted of lying on a form to buy a firearm while he was addicted to drugs, and his lawyers have signaled they will appeal.

-Note: This story has been corrected to show the Supreme Court expanded gun rights in 2022, not last year.